-Federal legislation should also preempt different or conflicting state and local rightresponse emergency to-know and requirements.
+Federal legislation should also preempt different or conflicting state and local rightto-know and emergency response requirements.
 However, states and localities should be allowed to seek a waiver from the preemption if they can demonstrate that they have a unique safety or health circumstance which necessitates passage of a right-toknow or emergency response requirement inconsistent with the federal requirements.